zooldk/tigase-book/clustering.md

 * The nodes should have a FQDN resolvable names for each node in the cluster
 * Port 5777 should be open between the nodes in the cluster.
 This is used for notifying and send stanzas beweeen the nodes.
 * Each node must share the same database.
 In that case the port for communicating with the database should be open as well.
+* Configure the tigase server to do cluster (see next section)

 ## Configuration